-What CPR Registrants Do & Not Do
+What Registrants Do & Not Do

-What CPR Registrants Do
+What Registrants Do

 • Provide personal care and day-to-day support